SifatRedwan1/Social-Computing/README.md

 # Social-Computing
-This project focuses on detecting echo chambers within the r/depression subreddit on Reddit.
+This repo contains the materials from the 'Intro to Social Computing" course.